Bande dessinée: 1940–1944: War and occupation

-When Germany invaded France and Belgium, it became close to impossible to import American comics.
-The occupying Nazis banned American animated movies and comics they deemed to be of a questionable character.
+When Germany invaded France and Belgium, it became close to impossible to import US comics.
+The occupying Nazis banned US animated movies and comics they deemed to be of a questionable character.
 Both were, however, already very popular before the war and the hardships of the war period only seemed to increase the demand.
 This created an opportunity for many young artists to start working in the comics and animation business.
-At first, authors like Jijé in Spirou and Edgar P. Jacobs in Bravo continued unfinished American stories of Superman and Flash Gordon.
+At first, authors like Jijé in Spirou and Edgar P. Jacobs in Bravo continued unfinished US stories of Superman and Flash Gordon.
 Thus, by imitating the style and flow of those comics, they improved their knowledge of how to make efficient comics.
-Soon even those homemade versions of American comics had to stop, and the authors had to create their own heroes and stories, giving the new talents a chance to be published.
+Soon even those homemade versions of US comics had to stop, and the authors had to create their own heroes and stories, giving the new talents a chance to be published.
 Many of the most famous artists of the Franco-Belgian comics started in this period, including the Belgians André Franquin, Peyo (who started together at the small Belgian animation studio Compagnie Belge d'Animation – CBA), Willy Vandersteen, and the Frenchmen Jacques Martin and Albert Uderzo, who worked for Bravo.